marmistrz/beholders/README.md

 # Beholders
 ## Usage guide
-To simplify the process, the proof-of-concept uses a hardcoded keypair.
-For real-life use cases, these should be generated separately and read from a file.
+Since the beacon value does not influence the performance of the implementation, we omitted it for simplicity.

 ### Generating trusted setup
 The trusted setup established by the Ethereum community in their KZG ceremony can only support beholder signatures for files up to 4096 chunks, i.e., 131072 bytes.
-Since we aim to support bigger files, the setup should be generated as
+Since we aim to support bigger files, the setup should be generated as:
 ```
 cargo run --bin setup --release -- --secrets N secrets.bin
 ```